PatternsTechGit/PT_NGRX/README.md

-# **State management with NGRX**
+# **State management with NgRx**

-## **What Is NGRX?**
+## **What Is NgRx?**

 [NgRx](https://auth0.com/blog/state-management-in-angular-with-ngrx-1/) is a framework for building `reactive applications` in Angular.
 NgRx is inspired by the `Redux pattern` - unifying the events in your application and deriving state using RxJS.
 At a high level, NgRx `stores a single state` and uses actions to express state changes.
 NgRx excels in managing complex states, making it ideal for applications with a lot of user interactions and multiple data sources.

-## **How Does NGRX Work**
+## **How Does NgRx Work**
-NgRx is made up of five main components - `Store, Actions, Reducers, Selectors, and Effects`.
+NgRx is made up of five main components - **Store, Actions, Reducers, Selectors,** and **Effects**.

-NgRx uses the Redux concept of unidirectional data flow, where all application data goes through the same lifecycle.
+NgRx uses the Redux concept of **unidirectional data flow**, where all application data goes through the same lifecycle.
 This unidirectional data flow makes the application's state more predictable and thus easier to understand.
 This flow only applies to the state management layer and is not to be confused with the unidirectional data flow of the presentation layer.
 The following diagram shows the state management lifecycle in NgRx.

 ![01_ngrx-how-it-works](https://user-images.githubusercontent.com/100709775/169290425-4942c6c5-4dcf-455c-89f3-3b6a13dcfc97.png)

 ## **Store**

-You can think of this as a client-side database.
+You can think of this as a **client-side database**.
 The Store in NgRx acts as the application's single source of truth.
-It reflects the current state of the app.
+It reflects the current state of the application.

 ## **Actions**
-Actions express unique events that happen in our application.
-These events range from application lifecycle events, and user interactions, to network requests.
+Actions **express unique events** that happen in our application.
+These events range from application lifecycle events, and user interactions, and network requests.
 Actions are how the application communicates with NgRx to tell it what to do.

 ## **Reducers**
-Reducers are responsible for handling transitions between states.
+Reducers are responsible for **handling transitions between states**.
 Reducers react to the Actions dispatched and execute a pure function to update the Store.
 Pure functions are functions that are predictable and have no side effects.
 Given the same set of inputs, a pure function will always return the same set of outputs.

 ## **Selectors**
-Selectors are pure functions for getting slices of the state from the Store.
+Selectors are pure functions for getting **slices of the state from the Store**.
 Selectors are how our application can listen to state changes.

 ## **Effects**
-Effects handle the side effects of each Action.
+Effects **handle the side effects of each Action**.
 These side effects range from communicating with an external API via HTTP when a certain Action is dispatched to dispatching another Action to update another part of the State.

 ## **About this exercise**

 Previously we scaffolded a new Angular application in which we have integrated

-* Scaffolded the angular application
+* **Scaffolded** the angular application
-* FontAwesome Library for icons
+* **FontAwesome** Library for icons
-* Bootstrap Library for styling buttons
+* **Bootstrap Library** for styling buttons
-* Bootstrap NavBar component
+* **Bootstrap NavBar** component
-* We have multiple components divided into multiple modules that are lazily loaded. e.g. Shared Module has Dashboard, Top Bar and SideNav Components and is **eagerly loaded**. whereas the Bank-Manager module has CreateAccountComponent and ManageAccountsComponent.
-The account-Holder module has DepositFundsComponent and TransferFundsComponent that are **lazily loaded.**
+* We have multiple components divided into **multiple modules** that are lazily loaded. e.g. **Shared Module** has Dashboard, Top Bar and SideNav Components and is **eagerly loaded**. whereas the **Bank-Manager module** has CreateAccountComponent and ManageAccountsComponent.
+The **account-Holder module** has DepositFundsComponent and TransferFundsComponent that are **lazily loaded.**
-* Each module has its routing separated into module-specific routing files.
+* Each module has its routing separated into **module-specific routing** files.
 SideNav has links that are navigated to these components.
-* We developed a base structure of an API solution in Asp.net core that has just two API functions GetLast12MonthBalances & GetLast12MonthBalances/{userId} which return data of the last 12 months' total balances.
+* We developed a base structure of an **API solution in Asp.net core** that has just two API functions GetLast12MonthBalances & GetLast12MonthBalances/{userId} which return data of the last 12 months' total balances.
-* There is an authorization service with two functions Login & Logout, The login function is setting up hardcoded user properties (Name, Email, Roles) and storing them in local storage whereas the logout function is removing that user object from local storage.
+* There is an **authorization service with two functions Login & Logout**, The login function is setting up hardcoded user properties (Name, Email, Roles) and storing them in local storage whereas the logout function is removing that user object from local storage.
-* Links on the side nav are shown or hidden based on the logged-in user's role
+* Links on the **side nav** are shown or hidden based on the logged-in user's role
-* We also have a toolbar that shows Logged in user's name.
+* We also have a **toolbar** that shows Logged in user's name.

 The Dashboard page shows the received data for API as below